What is a Photography Contract?

 Yes, absolutely!
 A contract protects both you and your clients.

-You should always have a contract signed before you start a new photography job for a client.
+You should always have a contract signed before starting a new photography job for a client.

 Putting things in writing protects both parties and gives certainty.